 Our Automotive Technology Program is certified by ASE (Automotive Service Excellence).
 ASE facilitates the certification of technicians, career centers and universities all across the nation.
 Students who are excited about cars will explore two content areas each year that they attend the KCTC.

-Our team teaches all 8 automotive repair areas to the Maintenance and Light Repair (MLR) standards as approved by ASE Education Foundation.
-Although we are teaching the 8 areas of automotive repair we will focus on 4 of the areas over a two-year period.
-These 4 areas will be taught to a higher level than MLR.
-The areas with the higher level are listed below.
+Our team teaches the Maintenance and Light Repair (MLR) standards as approved by the ASE Education Foundation.
+Although we are teaching the eight areas of automotive repair, we will focus on these two areas over a two-year period: Brakes and Electrical.
+These two areas will be taught to the master level.

 - Brakes: Future technicians will fabricate brake lines, machine rotors, bleed brakes, check and diagnose issues with the ABS system, diagnose poor stopping, service disc and drum brake systems.

 - Electrical: Future technicians will be introduced to electrical theory and will perform tasks related to the modern electronic systems found in today’s vehicles.
-The ability to read and decipher wiring diagrams, understand voltage drop, as well as current and voltage relationships will be covered.
+The ability to read and decipher wiring diagrams and understand voltage drop, as well as current and voltage relationships will be covered.